Topic: Historical Development and Trends in Communication, Media and Society (Ethics and the Media), Theories of Communication

 • Identify communication theorists to their theories.

-• Demonstrate an understanding of the significant communications theories in intra/interpersonal, gender, small group, organizational and intercultural communication.
+• Demonstrate an understanding of the significant communication theories in intra/interpersonal, gender, small group, organizational, and intercultural communication.

 Instructional Methods